 Content

-Elbstrand begins in the charming district of Övelgönne, which you can easily reach by ferry line 62 from Landungsbrücken.
-Even the journey across the water is an experience in itself.
-Upon arriving in Övelgönne, you will find the Museum Harbor with its historic ships that tell of Hamburg's maritime past.
+The Elbstrand begins in the charming district of Övelgönne, which you can easily reach by ferry Line 62 from the Landungsbrücken.
+Even the journey over the water is an experience in itself.
+Upon arriving in Övelgönne, you will be greeted by the Museum Harbor with its historic ships that tell the story of Hamburg's maritime past.

 A highlight at the beach is the boulder "Alter Schwede."
 This 217-ton stone was discovered during dredging work in the Elbe in 1999 and has since found its permanent place on the shore.
-With a circumference of nearly 20 meters, it is hard to miss and provides a great photo opportunity for your memories.
+With a circumference of almost 20 meters, it cannot be missed and provides a great photo opportunity for your memories.

-If you stroll further along the beach, you will reach the Hans-Leip-Ufer.
-This section is named after the poet of the world-famous song "Lili Marleen" and offers you a less-visited area where you can peacefully listen to the sound of the waves and let your gaze wander over the passing ships.
+As you stroll further along the beach, you will reach the Hans-Leip-Ufer.
+This section is named after the poet of the world-famous song "Lili Marleen" and offers you a less crowded area where you can peacefully listen to the sound of the waves and let your gaze wander over the passing ships.

-For refreshments, the legendary Strandperle provides a kiosk right by the water.
-Here, Hamburg locals and visitors meet to enjoy a cool drink while watching the sunset.
-A little further west, you'll reach Teufelsbrück.
-The name derives from an old legend that tells of a trick that outsmarted the devil.
-Today, you can discover the statue of a pondering Lucifer holding a rabbit in his hand, which reminds of this story.
+For your culinary needs, the legendary Strandperle provides a kiosk right by the water.
+Here, locals and visitors gather to enjoy a cool drink while watching the sunset.
+A little further west, you will reach Teufelsbrücke.
+The name comes from an old legend that tells of a trick used to outsmart the devil.
+Today, you can find the statue of the pondering Lucifer holding a rabbit, which serves as a reminder of this story.

-For dog owners, the Falkensteiner Ufer offers a special area where four-legged friends can romp around off-leash.
-This section between Blankenese and Rissen is less frequented and provides plenty of space for extensive walks with your dog.
+For dog owners, the Falkensteiner Ufer offers a special area where four-legged friends can romp freely without a leash.
+This section between Blankenese and Rissen is less frequented and provides plenty of space for long walks with your dog.

 Tip: Use the ferry line 62 from the Landungsbrücken to Övelgönne.
 With an HVV ticket, you can enjoy the ride without additional costs and simultaneously take a small harbor tour. |